Art Animals Latest News

 We haven’t moved to a bigger house or anything.
 But there is a massive cow in the Taskmaster garden now.

 Greg: That’s a good answer.
-We bought a fibreglass cow.
+We bought an incredible fibreglass cow.

 Alex: And you can put real milk in it.